 Canadian company Intema Solutions is determined to become a registered online gaming and sports betting operator in the province.

-The information technology firm is one of the latest to apply for a market license with Ontario’s Alcohol and Gaming Commission (AGCO).
+The information technology firm is one of the latest to apply for a market permit with Ontario’s Alcohol and Gaming Commission (AGCO).

 From Laurent Benezra, Intema’s president and CEO: